 CFPB Small-Dollar Rule Basics

-Because of its thorny legal history, there's some confusion surrounding the Rule.
+Because of its thorny legal history, there is some confusion surrounding the Small-Dollar Rule.
 In 2017, the original rule was established, consisting of mandatory underwriting requirements and provisions on withdrawing payments from borrowers' accounts.
-In 2020, however, the Supreme Court overturned parts of the rule, and later that year, the CFPB released a revised Final Rule that removed the mandatory underwriting provisions.
+In 2020, the Supreme Court overturned parts of the rule, and later that year, the CFPB released a revised Final Rule that removed the mandatory underwriting provisions.
 This new rule, which takes effect in June 2022, still includes provisions on payments and customer communication.

 What loans are subject to the Rule?

 "Small-dollar" or "payday loans" are hazy terms, where different states have different definitions.
-The CFPB's new Small-Dollar rule, however, specifies which loans it regulates.
-These include three categories:
+The CFPB's new Small-Dollar Rule, however, specifies which loans it regulates.
+There are three categories: